Indiana Fever vs. Las Vegas Aces WNBA Odds and Predictions

 Key Takeaways

-- Indiana has eight wins in 10 games post-Olympic break.
-The Aces struggled without their top scorer in a recent loss.

-- Betting trends: Aces cover the spread against Indiana, expect the total points to be UNDER 177.5.

 The second half of the 2024 WNBA season is in full swing.
-One of the games on Wednesday's slate features the Indiana Fever (19-17 SU, 20-16 ATS) hosting the Las Vegas Aces (22-13 SU, 15-20 ATS) as these teams face each other for the third time this season.
+One of the games on today's slate features the Indiana Fever (19-18 SU, 20-17 ATS) hosting the Las Vegas Aces (23-13 SU, 16-20 ATS) as these teams face each other for the fourth time this season.

 Here is a look at which squad has the edge in this WNBA matchup and why.